EDUCATIONAL, INTERACTIVE AND IMMERSIVE EXHIBITS ENGAGING VISITORS OF ALL AGES

 This fun-filled interactive gallery takes you through the process of bringing food from farms to tables.
-Comprised of 6 stations, the exhibits start with the essentials of food propagation, growing and harvesting and continues through different modes of packaging and transportation, wholesale and retail distribution, all the way to the end of journey—food preparation.
+Comprised of eight stations, the exhibits start with the essentials of life on the planet and the cycles of growing, to food propagation, cultivating and harvesting and continues through different modes of packaging and transportation, wholesale and retail distribution, all the way to the end of journey—where the distance that your food has traveled can be counted.
 Each station offers a unique hands-on interactive experience, illustrating the principles behind getting food to our table.

 When you total the cost of food, you need to consider not only what it takes the farmer go grow it and harvest it, but the costs for packaging, transporting food, branding, advertising and marketing, the cost of supporting a supermarket and a percentage of wastage.
-Lift panels reveal surprising facts about the costs associated with food and an interactive measuring station give a better understanding of all the ways food is sold and bought and the value of this life-giving resource.
-The end of the journey of food is the shopping, preparation, cooking and eating of food.
-When the food finally arrives at your house or restaurant, the different ingredients may have traveled from nearby farms or states or thousands of miles from other countries. .
+Lift panels reveal surprising facts about the hidden costs associated with food.
+The last station in this interactive gallery is the Food Counter where visitors can read a menu of items to discover how far food travels to reach your table.

 ALL ABOUT BERRIES